-The total catch in each commercial fishing block for the most recent season 2018/19 shows a similar spatial distribution to the preceding 10 years of the fishery (2008/09 to 2017/18) (Figure 3).
-The majority of the catch was concentrated in commercial fishing block AW46, which is in the St Helens area on the northeast coast of Tasmania, however in the most recent season (2018/19) a slightly higher concentration of catch in the blocks surrounding AW46 (AV46 and AX46) as well as a slightly higher catch around Schouten Island (block BH46) were recorded.
+The total catch in each commercial fishing block for the most recent season 2019/20 shows a similar spatial distribution to the summed preceding 11 years of the fishery (2008/09 to 2018/19) (Figure 4).
+The majority of the catch was concentrated in commercial fishing blocks AW45 and AW46, which are in the St Helens region (region 2) on the northeast coast of Tasmania.
+However, in the most recent season (2019/20) there was a higher catch around Maria Island, particularly block BK44.

-Figure 3.
-Total catch summed over each commercial fishery block for the 2018/19 season (left) and summed over the previous 10 years of the fishery (right), tick labels show the commercial fishing block names.
+Figure 4.
+Total catch summed over each commercial fishery block for the 2019/20 season (right) and summed over the previous 11 years of the fishery (left).
+Tick labels show the commercial fishing block names.
 Blue lines show the divisions between the northern, central and southern subsidy zones.